aditya1703s/Krypto/README.md

-This is a bitcoin price alerting system task.
+Introduction:

+This is a bitcoin price alerting system.
+It alerts the user via mail as soon as the price crosses the desired value whether the user is being bullish or bearish for the coin.
+The API used for the task is coingecko which provides free API to get crypto details.

 Usage:
 1. Run the .py file provided.